H-DNA/MPiSC/report/chapters/background/index.typ

 We have established our design goal in the previous sections (@irregular-applications, @mpsc-queue), that is MPSC queue.
 During this design process, we have to take into account its correctness, which is the subject of this section.
 The fault tolerance characteristic, although important, is less compared to correctness, and so will be deferred to @progress-guarantee.

 Correctness of concurrent algorithms is hard to define, regarding the semantics of concurrent data structures like MPSC queues.
-One effort to formalize the correctness of concurrent data structures is the definition of *linearizability*.
+One effort to formalize the correctness of concurrent data structures is the definition of *linearizability* @herlihy-linearizability.
 A method call on the FIFO can be visualized as an interval spanning two points in time.
 The starting point is called the *invocation event* and the ending point is called the *response event*. *Linearizability* informally states that each method call should appear to take effect instantaneously at some moment between its invocation event and response event @art-of-multiprocessor-programming.
 The moment the method call takes effect is termed the *linearization point*.
 Specifically, suppose the following:
 - We have $n$ concurrent method calls $m_1$, $m_2$, ..., $m_n$.
 - Each method call $m_i$ starts with the *invocation event* happening at timestamp $s_i$ and ends with the *response event* happening at timestamp $e_i$.
 We have $s_i < e_i$ for all $1 lt.eq i lt.eq n$.
 - Each method call $m_i$ has the *linearization point* happening at timestamp $l_i$, so that $s_i lt.eq l_i lt.eq e_i$.